dcyoung23/msba504-fa24/resources/resources.md

 ---
+title: Resources
 layout: default
-title: "Resources"
+nav_exclude: false
-nav_order: 3
+nav_order: 2
 has_children: true
-has_toc: true
 ---

 # Resources

+On this page, you will find a navigational structure for all resources.